z-gong/mstk/docs/index.rst

 mstools
 =======

-A toolkit for preparing, running and analyzing molecular simulations.
+`mstools` is a toolkit for preparing, running and analyzing molecular simulations.
-It was initially developed for high-throughput predictions of liquid properties.

 .. toctree::
    :maxdepth: 2